w3c/yml2vocab/README.md

 ## 1.1.
 Introduction

-This script in this module converts a simple [RDF](https://www.w3.org/TR/rdf11-concepts/) vocabulary, described in [YAML](https://yaml.org/spec/1.2.2/), into a formal [RDFS](https://www.w3.org/TR/rdf-schema/) in [JSON-LD](https://www.w3.org/TR/json-ld11/), [Turtle](https://www.w3.org/TR/turtle/), and HTML.
+This script in this module converts a simple [RDF](https://www.w3.org/TR/rdf11-concepts/) vocabulary, described in [YAML](https://yaml.org/spec/1.2.2/), into a formal [RDFS](https://www.w3.org/TR/rdf-schema/) in [JSON-LD](https://www.w3.org/TR/json-ld11/), [Turtle](https://www.w3.org/TR/turtle/), optionally in [YAML-LD](https://www.w3.org/TR/yaml-ld-10/), and HTML.
 Optionally, a simple [JSON-LD `@context`](https://www.w3.org/TR/json-ld11/#the-context) is also generated for the vocabulary.
 Neither the script nor the YAML format is prepared for complex vocabularies; its primary goal is to simplify the generation of simple, straightforward RDFS vocabularies not requiring, for instance, sophisticated OWL statements.

 When running, the script relies on two files: